howerj/cdb/readme.md

 * [ ] Document a possible file format/header format based on PNG specification,
   document design decisions and improve documentation
-* [ ] Cleanup/Simplify C API and make multiple key retrieval more efficient,
-  perhaps a function like 'cdb\_get\_next\_record' could be made, or the current 'cdb\_get\_record' could be modified.
-* [ ] Remove TODOs before merging 4.0 branch onto master, squashing commits if needed.
-* [ ] Remove the pre-processor typedefs if possible and simplify header, removed unneeded or ugly header functions
-* [ ] Change other projects to incorporate the lessons learned in this one in terms of project organization, how the makefile is structured, the C API, and more.
-* [ ] Generate ctags and hide in '.git' folder.
-Include makefile itself in list of dependencies.
 * [ ] An option for dumping out keys and their hashes could be made, using Unix utilities it would then be possible to construct the database in hash value order.